-An electrocardiogram is a painless, noninvasive way to help diagnose many common heart problems in people of all ages.
-Your doctor may use an electrocardiogram to determine or detect:
+An electrocardiogram is a painless, noninvasive way to help diagnose many common heart problems.
+A health care provider might use an electrocardiogram to determine or detect:

-- If blocked or narrowed arteries in your heart (coronary artery disease) are causing chest pain or a heart attack
+- If blocked or narrowed arteries in the heart (coronary artery disease) are causing chest pain or a heart attack

 - Whether you have had a previous heart attack